onedwd/ADCP_processing_visualization/README.md

 Other versions of adcpToolbox.R besides adcpToolbox_P01.R that is currently in the forked repository mooredDataProcessing_adcp can be found in **adcpToolbox_versions**.

+Scripts for opening and closing netCDF files in R and Python can be found in **open_nc**.

 ## Installation
 It is not necessary that this whole repository be cloned by a user.
 It is recommended that files in this repository be downloaded individually as needed.